DWLooney/TrumpTwitter/README.md

 ## TO BUILD
--Download Node.JS
+-Download node.JS with NPM, add NPM to PATH

 -Download MariaDB
 -To run locally, in 'my.ini', add the following line:
   bind-address = 127.0.0.1

 -Import trumptweeter.sql to the MariaDB instance
--Download node.JS with NPM, add NPM to PATH

 -Open with your favorite IDE